fcomitani/KaggleNotebooks/README.md

 # Kaggle Notebooks

-This repository contains samples of Kaggle ipython notebooks.
+This repository contains samples of my Kaggle ipython notebooks.
 They follow the python 3 syntax and require input data that can be found on Kaggle servers:

-3BasicClassifiers.ipynb -> Leaf Classification
+3BasicClassifiers.ipynb ->  A tutorial introducing three of the most commonly used classifiers (Naive Bayes, Random Forest and Logistic Regression), and showing the importance that feature reduction and data pre-processing can have on the final outcome of the prediction (Leaf Classification Dataset)

-SimplePitchDetector.ipynb -> What is a Note?
+SimplePitchDetector.ipynb -> Here I developed a basic pitch detection algorithm with three different methods and I analyse the difference in the outcome on a dataset of guitar notes (What is a Note?
+Dataset)

-LogbookAnalysisAndWeatherPrediction.ipynb ->  Ocean Ship Logbooks (1750-1850)
+LogbookAnalysisAndWeatherPrediction.ipynb ->  After an thorough analysis of the wide variety of data contained in the Logbooks dataset a I implemented a quick Neural Network with Theano to predict weather patterns (Ocean Ship Logbooks (1750-1850) Dataset)